News & tips

 If E7 = B7, C7, D7, then E8 = B8, C8, D8

 Relative references are great when you want the same formula anywhere else in your sheet as you can copy and paste it straight away.
-This is particularly useful when you need to have the same calculation repeated across several different rows or columns.

 Absolute Cell References are used to ‘lock’ a cell in a calculation.
 This is in contrast to standard Excel references that ‘move’ as the cell that the sit-in moves.
-Controlling formula references is covered in our intermediate Excel course.

 When it is used a $ sign is included in the calculation next to a cell reference in Excel, e.g. A1 + $A$2.
-This means that this cell reference will not change if it is copied or auto-filled elsewhere, it is locked.
-The $ sign makes it an absolute reference.

 If you are including a single cell in a calculation in multiple cells, you need to know this.
-E.g adding VAT to a whole list of products is suitable for an absolute reference.

 Step by step to put the calculation formula in cell C2 in the picture is:

-Now when you drag this calculation down into the cells below the first cell reference will change but cell B8 will not.
+Now when you drag this calculation down into the cells below the first cell reference will change but cell B8 will not!

 In Excel Formulas, a dollar sign makes the following row or column number an absolute reference.
 This means when copied, the row or column you wish to be absolute, will not be changed.

-In the prior exampe, when the formula in cell C2 was copied down to C5, the row and columns the formula used with $’s before them, did not change whatsoever.
+In the prior example, when the formula in cell C2 was copied down to C5, the row and columns the formula used with $’s before them, did not change whatsoever.
 B2 goes all the way up to B5, but $B$8 did not change.

 This is all controlled by careful use of these dollar signs.
 This is how Absolute Cell Referencing operates, as well as how to make a mixed reference.

 Absolute Cell References should be used when you do not want a cell reference in Excel to change when being copied or filled.
-If the cell reference is absolute, it keeps rows and columns constant.

 In the example given, a flat VAT Rate was applied to a number of different product prices in order to find the resulting taxable cost – which was in turn used to find out the final price of an item.
-For this type of example, an Absolute Cell Reference in Excel is entirely appropriate as you have a constant value you wish to use (the VAT Rate).
-They are great for any time you are using a fixed value within the formula.
-If you wanted to use a relative reference for such an example, you would have to spend lots of time reorganising data.

 While you could simply write the VAT Rate in by hand on a formula, (by writing 20% instead of the actual cell containing 20%), an Absolute Cell Reference will allow you to change this value later and effect the whole worksheet at once.